Predicting Better with Random Forests

 • Discussion 1

-• Key Concept: Feature Engineering (Part B)
+• Key Concept #1: Feature Engineering (Part B)

-• Key Concept: Resampling and cross-validation
+• Key Concept #2: Resampling and cross-validation

-• Key Concept: The Random Forest algorithm
+• Key Concept #3: Random Forest and Boosting

 • Discussion 2